elroi99/elroi99/README.md

 # Hi I'm Elroi, Welcome to my Github 🥳🥳

 I am **Self Taught Developer** with a **Business Degree**.
-I have always had a fascination for science, technology, history among other things.
-After graduating, I began teaching myself how to code.
+I began teaching myself Web Dev in April 2021.
-I have built a number of web application to keep pushing my limits and demonstrate my skill.
+I have built a number of web application to keep pushing my limits and demonstrate my skill ( View my projects below ).
-All the while, I didnt lose track on the **business side of things**.
-I believe that technology, when applied correctly, has the potential to have a powerful transformative effect on our lives.
-Keeping with this belief, I want to work on **tough problems** with **cutting edge technologies**.
+All the while, I didnt lose track of the **business side of things**.
+I am interested in **tech , growth hacking , finance , history** and countless other topics.

 <!-- My journey in brief
 June 2017 --- March 2020 earned my business degree